logo

 1. Earn a degree or certificate in paralegal studies.

-New Mexico is one of the few states that sets minimum guidelines for paralegals, most of which include earning a degree or certificate in paralegal studies.
-To meet the qualifications set forth by the state through education alone, candidates must attend a paralegal program that meets one of the following standards:
+New Mexico is one of the few states that sets minimum education guidelines for paralegals, mostly based on a degree or certificate in paralegal studies.
+To meet these qualifications through education alone, candidates must have one of the following:

-These programs typically include practical training in professional skills and may culminate in a certificate or an associate’s degree, both of which can be found at paralegal schools in New Mexico.
-As of December 2021, New Mexico has no paralegal programs approved by the ABA.1
+These programs typically include practical training in professional skills and culminate in a certificate in legal studies, a paralegal associate degree, or a bachelor’s degree in paralegal studies, which can be found at one of the paralegal schools in New Mexico.
+New Mexico has no ABA-approved paralegal programs.1

 2. Gain experience.

-Experience is another important step for becoming a paralegal, and internships, job shadowing, and on-the-job training are often offered as part of paralegal education programs.
+Experience is another important step for becoming a paralegal, and internships, job shadowing, and on-the-job training are often offered in paralegal education programs.
 In New Mexico, you can qualify as a paralegal if you have a bachelor’s degree in any subject as long as you gain at least two years of substantive work experience in law under the supervision of an attorney.
-You can even qualify with only a high school diploma, given that you have at least seven years of substantive law-related experience as defined by the New Mexico Supreme Court.
+You can even qualify with only a high school diploma if you have at least seven years of substantive law-related experience as defined by the New Mexico Supreme Court.

 3. Seek certification, if desired.

-If you do not meet the educational requirements to become a paralegal, you can still become one if you are certified by a national organization listed below, as long as you have at least one year of qualifying law experience.
-Any paralegal may choose to become certified through one of these voluntary examinations.
-Employers often look favorably upon certified paralegals, so certification may help in your job search.
+If you do not meet the educational requirements, you can still become a paralegal with at least one year of qualifying law experience and certification from one of the national organizations listed below.
+Any paralegal can become certified by passing one of these voluntary examinations.
+Employers often seek out certified paralegals, so being certified may help in your job search.

 Paralegal Certification in New Mexico